alielesawy/aws-raffles-system/README.md

 # aws-raffles-system
-Raffles  app to drawing the winner from sample of people deployed on AWS using DynamoDB , Lambda , API Getaway and S3
+Raffles  app is a serverless application to drawing the winner from sample of people deployed on AWS using DynamoDB , Lambda , API Getaway and S3

 ------------------------------------------------------------
 ## Steps throughout the project